Gateway Pattern in Java: Simplifying External System Integration

 }

-Use the Gateway pattern when you need to integrate with remote services or APIs, and you want to minimize the coupling between your application and external systems.
-It is particularly useful in microservices architectures where different services need to communicate through well-defined APIs.
+Use the Gateway pattern when integrating with remote services or APIs.
+It is particularly beneficial in microservices architecture to manage communication through well-defined interfaces.

 Benefits:

-• Reduces complexity by hiding the details of the external API or service behind a simpler interface.
+- The Gateway design pattern reduces complexity by abstracting the details of external APIs and services behind a simpler interface.

 Trade-offs: